Strategy & Management

 Co-CEO & Chief Commercial Officer Eva van Pelt bears overall responsibility for the productive implementation of the strategy and for developing appropriate governance structures with an eye to sustainability.
-Within Axel Jaeger's Board of Management department, a sustainability team within the Sustainability & Health, Safety, Environment department works continuously on strategic and operational implementation.
-Every three to five years, the Management Board takes responsibility to review and redevelop the sustainability strategy.
-Regular network meetings, for example with Stiftung Klimawirtschaft (German CEO Alliance for Climate and Economy) promote the collective knowledge of the highest management level in the field of sustainable development.
+Within her corporate unit, a sustainability team within the Sustainability & Health, Safety, Environment department works continuously on strategic and operational implementation.

 Guiding principles & standards